 This is a meal my family begs for.
 They love it!
 And so do I. They love it because it’s light, lemony and the chicken is oh so tender.
-I love it because it takes about 15 minutes to prep and cooks in ten minutes!
-Yep, in the time it takes to cook pasta you can be eating this…
+I love it because it takes about 15 minutes to prep and cooks in 15 minutes!
+Yep, basically this Easy Chicken Piccata is prepped and cooked in 30 minutes or less!

-(This post contains affiliate links, I may make a commission off sales, your price remains the same)
+(This post contains affiliate links, I may make a commission from sales, your price remains the same)

 Chicken Piccata is made with a chicken breast prepared as a cutlet.
 Some stores carry prepared cutlets.
 To make your own, slice the breast so it is half as thick as it was, place between plastic or parchment and pound with a rolling pin.